Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 target_link_directories(MyProject PRIVATE ${SLANG_LIBRARY_DIR})
 target_link_libraries(MyProject PRIVATE slang)
 ```
 And that's it.
-Now when you will compile your project it should download the slang if it doesn't exist already and link after.
+Now, when you compile your project, it should download the slang if it doesn't exist already and link after.

 # Creating a Global and Local Slang Session
 ## This section explains how to create the two main objects required to use the Slang API:
--   A global session which just represents a connection from an application to an implementation of the Slang API
+-   A global session, which just represents a connection from an application to an implementation of the Slang API
--   A local session which represents a shader compilation context with specific target settings
+-   A local session that represents a shader compilation context with specific target settings

 ### Global session
 The first thing you need is a global session.
 It acts as a top-level connection between your application and the Slang runtime. ***It must be created only once per thread, and cannot be shared between threads.***
 If your application is multithreaded, create a separate global session per thread.

-And it can be created as simple as:
+And it can be created as simply as:
 ```cpp
 #define SLANG_CHECK(x)                 \
 {                                      \